 Rob Pickels 48:56

-This is Ely is a burden every cross season right?
-Right crushes the first third of the season.
+He crushes the first third of the season.
 He’s nowhere to be found thereafter.
-But he can

 Grant Holicky 49:03

-think an important thing here is to know which type of rider you are.
+Well, think an important thing here is to know which type of rider you are.
 So you’ve been talking about specialization.
-And I do think you see a little bit of those people that can come on to form quick and use that repeated block type approach are really those ones like the Vaughn arts that you’re seeing specializing in that type of event.
-I still think the ones You are trying to win the grand tour, taking the old school approach of the gotta build slow Yeah, it’s important to know which type of writer you are and figure out how to block out your season recording I’m I’m more that Grand Tour style rider like when I go and race in March I get my butt handed to me, it’s like I said, I need seven eight races just to find my form.
+And I do think you see a little bit of those people that can come on to form quick and use that repeated block type approach, are really those ones like the van Aerts that you’re seeing specializing in that type of event.
+I still think the ones who are trying to win the grand tour are taking the old school approach of the “gotta build slow” It’s important to know which type of rider you are and figure out how to block out your season accordingly – I’m – I’m more that Grand Tour style rider like when I go and race in March, I get my butt handed to me, it’s like I said, I need seven eight races just to find my form.
 So I plan out my seasons, I know I’m gonna have a period where I’m on fire and doing really well.
 And I’m just going to suffer through those March races and plan accordingly.
-If you’re the other type of rider then you write maybe you come in super hot in March, take a break in April Cummins super hot and may take a short break in June and super hot again in July.
+If you’re the other type of rider then you’re right, maybe you come in super hot in March, take a break in April, come in super hot in May, take a short break in June and super hot again in July.

 Grant Holicky 50:41